bastianth/esp32-fingerprint-intercom/README.md

     https://www.reddit.com/media?url=https%3A%2F%2Fpreview.redd.it%2Fschematic-review-of-esp32-relay-board-v0-r95h7sixj8yc1.png%3Fwidth%3D2382%26format%3Dpng%26auto%3Dwebp%26s%3D9724f92cff9422d24422ecfdb0569f7d5bcf47b2

-homeassistant
+**Homeassistant**

 - ESPHome integrates the data from the fingerprint reader and from the intercom
 - the fuel gauge connected to the battery sends a battery charge percentage and a voltage to estimate the longevity
 - automations in HA open the door via nuki or use the buzzer to enter the building

-improvements
+**improvements**

-- lots of them!
+- lots of them possible!
 - debug pins missing on the pcb
 - sometimes my doorbell recognized a ring but the ring of my neighbourgs was used - my circuit could be too sensitive on the doorbell lines
-- improve the wakeup speed -> homeassistant connection eg. via bluetooth, wifi can be slow to login, wifi 6 can be faster!?
+- improve the wakeup speed -> homeassistant connection for example via bluetooth should be faster, wifi can be slow to login, wifi 6!?
 - proximity wakeup or anything like this for the future
 - use some power from the intercom system to charge the battery?

+I hope you enjoyed reading - start tinkering!